layday/instawow/README.rst

 .. image:: https://asciinema.org/a/8m36ncAoyTmig4MXfQM8YjE6a.svg
    :width: 640
-   :alt: Asciicast demonstrating the operation of instawow.
+   :alt: Asciicast demonstrating the operation of instawow
    :target: https://asciinema.org/a/8m36ncAoyTmig4MXfQM8YjE6a?autoplay=1

 ----